ForestKatsch/VertexOven/README.md

 * Bakes ambient occlusion to vertex colors and vertex groups
 * Bake to multiple objects at once

-This is the experimental C-module branch of Vertex Oven.

 # Installation

 The addon is available both on Blender Market for $20, or for free here on GitHub.